 Sail Greece Voyagers,

 We are very excited to be making arrangements for our Greek Adventure.
-Some of you will be booking travel soon.
 Let’s get you some info.

 The fly in airport is Athens – ATH (Eleftherios Venizelos).

 We have the yachts from June 1, 5pm to June 8, 9am in Lavrion, south of the ATH airport.